 History of the World Wide Web

 The World Wide Web was invented in 1989 by English inventor Tim Berners-Lee.
-At this stage the internet and Hypertext was already invented.
+At this stage, the internet and Hypertext were already invented.
 The reason he invented the World Wide Web?
 To make it easier for scientists to connect to one another for sharing data.

 Before 1989 computers were connected together through the internet, but Tim realised he could exploit hypertext and could share information in this way.
 When Tim presented his web proposal it didn’t take off, being called ‘vague but exciting’ by his boss.

-In 1993, Tim and his company released that the code should be available to everyone around the world for free.
-Furthermore in 2003 new web standards were released royalty-free for everyone around the world.
+By 1993, Tim and his company released that the code should be available to everyone around the world for free.
+Furthermore, in 2003 new web standards were released royalty-free for everyone around the world.